-Recent discoveries and expanded analyses have led many archeologists and cultural anthropologists studying Maya history to conclude that the center of Maya civilization was, in fact, Belize.
+Recent discoveries have led many archeologists and cultural anthropologists studying Maya history to conclude that the center of Maya civilization was, in fact, Belize.
 Belize is a treasure trove of ancient Mayan temples, towns and cities, only a few of which have been uncovered.

 The Maya are probably the best-known of the classical civilizations of Mesoamerica .
 Originating in the Yucatán around 2600 B.C., they rose to prominence around A.D.
 250 in present-day southern Mexico , Guatemala , northern Belize and western Honduras.